marcelduin/Micrio.Blogpost.wasm-v3/README.md

-## 7.4.
-Quickest wins

-So, what did I really change in those optimizations?
-And more interestingly: *could I do the same optimizations to 2.9 and get the same results*?

-Well, for sure up to a certain level.
-For instance, the entire tile image download logic was also rewritten, where code from 2018 was replaced with code from 2020.
-I think that might also have a positive impact on 2.9.
-However, most optimizations really had a lot to do with tweaking the WebGL rendering pipeline, the frame drawing logic (which was drastically different in 3.0), and more small things.

-Plus, the entire code architecture had just changed.
-Where before, it might not be easy to make a single change that would impact both the 2D and 360&deg; rendering pipeline, now all rendering used a single pipeline, making optimizing it so much easier and nice to do.
+## 5.3.
+Optimizing

-Perhaps the most important thing I did to optimize things, was to examine the benchmarking test results:
+As always, the best way to optimize things is to examine the benchmarking test results:

 1. *Which step is taking too much time, and how can we minimize that?*
 2. Backtracking that code until it worked better: turning off individual functions until it barely works, until the performance is acceptable;
 3. Finding the next thing to optimize, and `GOTO 1` *ad nauseam*.

-Keep measuring every step so you gain a better understanding of what's *actually* happening inside your browser.
+I kept measuring every step to gain a better understanding of what's *actually* happening inside the browser, which also teaches some great insights.
+For instance, how a single overlayed HTML element can make a big difference in the `Painting` phase.

-This is by far the best way to optimize code.
-However, the next part details some other things that *I thought* would improve performance, but in fact didn't.
+This is by far the best way to optimize code and it really helped reduce the rendering times.
+A few other things that helped a lot:

-## 7.5.
-Wrong assumptions

-> "I know what's good for my computer!" -- *me*

-Okay.
-The Micrio blooper reel.
-What did I do horribly wrong, and why did I do that?

-### Don't use `WebWorkers` for simple download tasks
-A lot of Micrio involves downloading *a lot* of individual tile-textures when the user is panning and zooming the large images.
-[WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are asynchronously running separate CPU threads you can call from your main JS thread, which you can give a task to do on their own.

-I thought it would be a good idea to offload the texture loading to 3 separate WebWorkers.
-On paper this is a good idea: the downloading and casting to `ImageBitmap` can be done in the WebWorker, and when it's done, it just passes the bitmap back to the main JS thread, so it can be linked as a WebGL texture.

-After using this for a while, I found out that this was actually a large performance stopper.
-I haven't fully dived into it, but I do know this: *I assumed I knew what was good for the browser*.

-What I forgot is that the browser engine is *heavily* optimized by itself, and by using the WebWorkers, I solved a problem before it became a problem.
-The browser on itself is optimized enough to simply download all the images in the main JS thread.

-### Don't use `requestIdleCallback` for semi-crucial things
-On paper, [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) is a great function: like `requestAnimationFrame` firing *the next available drawable frame* that's good with your browser, `requestIdleCallback` fires when *your browser isn't doing anything*.
-Meaning, you can do background cleanup functions, or functions that would otherwise block the current rendering thread.

-First, I used it to cast downloaded textures to WebGL textures; usually, this takes a *little* CPU time, so I wanted to do that when nothing else was going on at the moment, to prevent blocking any rendering.

-Turns out, on mobile phones, while you are using touch events, **no single** `requestIdleCallback` function will be fired.
-So when I was pinching on a touch device, the Micrio image would not get sharper: the tile texture image was downloaded, but was not cast to a WebGL texture until *after I stopped pinching*.

-That was a nice one to find out, since otherwise it seemed to be working quite well.

-### Take best practises seriously
-*Note*: Until writing this article I thought this was common knowledge, but I couldn't find any source to back me up.
-It *is* a best practice however!

-In a `requestAnimationFrame`-loop, put your next frame request (the next `requestAnimationFrame` call) *as early as possible* in your rendering function.
-The reason for this is that if your actual drawing and rendering will take longer than a few milliseconds, the next frame request might be called too late for your browser to still give it space to actually give it the next frame!

-This is what caused earlier Micrio versions a lot of janks and frameskips.
-The steps in the render functions were:

-1. Update all positions and draw everything on the screen;
+### WebWorkers
+I used WebWorkers to offload the downloading of the tile textures.
+While a good idea on paper, it actually had a big performance impact, and simply using the main JS thread for this helped a lot.
+Lesson learned: the browser is already *heavily* optimized by itself;

+### `requestAnimationFrame`
-2. Check if I need to request another frame (based on whether all required tiles are loaded, or there is a camera animation running);
+Using [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) for drawing at 60fps, as I only want to draw a next frame if it's necessary: when not all tiles are downloaded yet, or there is an animation running.
-3. If a new frame is required, request one and `GOTO 1`.

-This makes total sense-- you don't want to have an ever-running animation loop when there are no updates to draw.
-But also, you don't want to do the *actual drawing on your screen* before requesting your next frame, since that takes a few valuable milliseconds extra.
+Before, I would first draw the image on the screen, and based on that, request the next frame or not.
+This caused a lot of janking and frame skips: because the drawing itself took a few milliseconds, it was sometimes already too late to still request the *next* frame!

-So in WebAssembly, I made a `.shouldRequest()` function, which firstly did the pre-work required for the rendering, returning a `true` or `false` for whether JavaScript should ask for a next frame or not.
+So in WebAssembly, I made a `.shouldRequest()` function, which did all the pre-calculations required for the rendering, returning a `true` or `false` for whether JavaScript should ask for a next frame or not.

 After *that*, all the real drawing was done.